Calum Scott: 2016–2018: Only Human

 Scott released his cover of "Dancing on My Own" independently on 15 April 2016.
 It became a sleeper hit, first hitting number 40 in the charts in May and climbing into the top 40 despite little radio airplay apart from on West Hull FM.
-It was then added to Radio 2's "C List" and reached number two on the UK Singles Chart on 5 August.
-In August 2016, it was certified platinum in the UK, having sold over 600,000 copies.
+It was then added to Radio 2's "C List" and reached number two on the UK singles chart on 5 August.
+In August 2016, it was certified platinum in the UK, having sold more than 600,000 copies.
 Scott announced on Twitter on 24 May that he had signed a record deal with Capitol Records, where he was signed by A&R Executive Alex Wilhelm.
 Scott performed the song at television shows BBC Look North, Lorraine, Weekend, Late Night with Seth Meyers and Brazilian show Encontro com Fátima Bernardes.
 He also promoted the song on several radio stations, including BBC Radio Humberside, Viking FM, Radio Gibraltar, BFBS Radio and Gibraltar Broadcasting Corporation.
 On 16 September, he released the promotional single "Transformar" with Brazilian recording artist Ivete Sangalo as the official song of the 2016 Summer Paralympics in Rio de Janeiro; they performed the song at the closing ceremony on 18 September.
 It was revealed in September 2016 that "Dancing on My Own" was the most downloaded song of the summer in the UK.
-In autumn 2022, "Dancing On My Own" had a sudden resurgence in popularity due to the Philadelphia Phillies players and fans embracing the dance mix version of the song during the team's run to the 2022 World Series.
+In autumn 2022, "Dancing on My Own" had a sudden resurgence in popularity owing to the Philadelphia Phillies players and fans embracing the dance mix version of the song during the team's run to the 2022 World Series.

 In 2017, he toured the US and released the single "You Are the Reason".
 Also in 2017, he began working on his debut album, Only Human, which was released on 9 March 2018.
 A new version of "You Are the Reason" was released ahead of the album in early 2018 as a collaboration with Leona Lewis, and was performed by the two on The One Show in February 2018.
 In May, Scott released "What I Miss Most" as the fourth single from Only Human.

 In October 2018, Scott released a new single titled "No Matter What".
 Upon release, Scott said: